developer-zebra/developer-zebra-site/src/enterprise-browser/2-6/guide/eac/index.md

 ### Scanner Input

-When the scanner is mapped to a field, it becomes active whenever that field is in focus and the field is populated with any data acquired by that scanner.
-EAC currently supports the camera scanner and 2D barcode imager with basic configurations and a small list of decoder types.
+When the scanner is mapped to a field, it becomes active whenever that field is in focus.
+Data acquired by the scanner is populated into that field. **Select the desired scanner and decoders to use**.
+EAC currently supports the camera scanner and 2D barcode imager with basic configurations and a short list of popular decoder types.

+#### Supported Parameters:

+**All Decoder -** **activates [all decoders](https://techdocs.zebra.com/datawedge/latest/guide/input/barcode/#decoderselection) supported by the device**; it is not limited to those listed in the tool.

+> **`WARNING:` For optimal scanning performance, Zebra recommends selecting only those decoders required by the app**.

 <img alt="" style="height:350px" src="eb26-03.png"/>
 _Click image to enlarge; ESC to exit_.